Filter by Category

 The written exam will be followed by an evaluation of the candidates medical and trauma patient assessment abilities.

-The oral board interviews will be scheduled for each applicant on either 6/16 or 6/18.
+The oral board interviews will be scheduled for each applicant after completion of the written and skills exams

 AHA Basic Life Support (BLS) Provider (In-Person) - Flagstaff